Fridays with Vicky 95

-Organic rankings is still where I get the majority of the traffic.
+Organic rankings are still where I get the majority of the traffic.
 In fact, 90% of the traffic comes from organic listings.
 This is due to 2 – 3 posts submitted weekly.
-In the end of October I submitted around 4 articles weekly, trying to step up the game a little bit before the holiday season.
+In the end of October, I submitted around 4 articles weekly, trying to step up the game a little bit before the holiday season.

 This has resulted in the following traffic numbers.

 - Sessions 10.066

 - Users 9.084